A Pharaoh’s Playground: The Grand Egyptian Museum Opens GEM Childrens Museum - My Family Travels

 Mr. Ayman and the programming team are committed to using the theatres and community spaces to expand the museum into an international cultural hub.
 “What we want to do is connect the past with the present and the future,” he says.

-Book Tours Now Before the Official Grand Egyptian Museum Opening
+Book Tours to Appreciate the Grand Egyptian Museum Opening

 Mazza platter at Zooba, the casual Egyptian restaurant at the Grand Egyptian Museum.
 Photo c.
 Jessica Burnbach.